dgraph-io/dgraph-docs/content/graphql/schema/ids.md

 ### `@id` and interfaces

-By default, if used in an interface, the `@id` directive will ensure field uniqueness for each implementing type separately, i.e., the `@id` field in the interface won't be unique for the interface but for each of its implementing types.
+By default, if used in an interface, the `@id` directive will ensure field uniqueness for each implementing type separately.
+In this case, the `@id` field in the interface won't be unique for the interface but for each of its implementing types.
 This allows two different types implementing the same interface to have the same value for the inherited `@id` field.

-But, there may be scenarios where this behavior might not be desired, and one may want to constrain the `@id` field to be unique across all the implementing types.
+There are scenarios where this behavior might not be desired, and you may want to constrain the `@id` field to be unique across all the implementing types.
 In that case, you can set the `interface` argument of the `@id` directive to `true`, and Dgraph will ensure that the field has unique values across all the implementing types of an interface.

-Here's an example:
+For example:

 ```graphql
 interface Item {